 Requirements for the prevention of oil discharges at specific nontransportation-related facilities are set forth in 40 CFR 112, "Oil Pollution Prevention."
-These requirements were originally published in Section 311 of the Federal Water Pollution Control Act, now the CWA, in 1973.
-Discharge includes any spilling, leaking, pumping, pouring, emitting, emptying, or dumping but excludes permitted discharges (e.g., via an NPDES permit).
-To contain oil discharges and to prevent them from reaching navigable waters or adjoining shorelines, these facilities are required to develop and implement spill prevention, control, and countermeasure (SPCC) plans and to provide annual training for oil-handling personnel.
+Discharges include any spilling, leaking, pumping, pouring, emitting, emptying, or dumping but exclude permitted discharges (e.g., via an NPDES permit).
+To contain oil discharges and to prevent them from reaching navigable waters or adjoining shorelines, these facilities are required to follow procedures and methods established in 40 CFR 112 to prevent oil spills and clean up spills that do occur; to develop and implement spill prevention, control, and countermeasure (SPCC) plans; and to provide annual training for oil-handling personnel.

-Currently, separate SPCC plans are implemented for the ORNL site and for the HVC, which is located off ORR.
-An SPCC plan is not required for the CFTF, which is off the ORNL campus in the Heritage Center Business Park.
-The ORNL SPCC and HVC SPCC plans were revised in 2023.
-Inventories for both SPCC plans are maintained electronically in the ORNL geographic information system and are updated throughout each year as SPCC inventories change.
-No regulatory actions related to oil pollution prevention were taken at ORNL or HVC in 2023.
+Currently, separate SPCC plans are implemented for the ORNL main campus and for the HVC, which is located off ORR.
+An SPCC plan is not required for the CFTF, which is also located away from ORNL in the Horizon Center Business Park.
+The ORNL and HVC SPCC plans were revised in 2023.
+Oil inventories for both SPCC plans are maintained electronically in the ORNL geographic information system and are updated throughout each year as SPCC inventories change.
+No regulatory actions related to oil pollution prevention were taken at ORNL or the HVC in 2024.